maxthyen/feature-scaler/README.md

 ## Technical details
-A nice post on feature scaling and why it's necessary was written by Sebastian Raschka, check it out here: http://sebastianraschka.com/Articles/2014_about_feature_scaling.html

-The short version is this library encodes data in the following ways
+The short version is this library encodes data in the following ways:
-* Number fields: `(n - mean) / sttdev`
+* Number fields: `(n - mean) / stddev`
 * Boolean fields: `n ?
 1 : 0`
 * String fields: one-hot encoding (see below).